vladtf/vta-ip-project/documentation/Arhitectural Design Document.md

 1. No internet connection

 - The application will not be able to access the database, and will not be able to perform any operations with the server.
-- React will display an error message, but will allow the user to continue using the application with the data that is already loaded.
+- React will display an error message, but will allow the user to continue using the application with the data thatlready loaded.

 2. User is not logged in: